Home/Webinars

 1:00 p.m. – 1:30 p.m.

-- Dealing opposing counsel who makes scheduling difficult
+- Dealing with opposing counsel who makes scheduling difficult

-- Other differences between state and federal deposition rules
+- Other key differences between Florida and federal deposition rules

 1:30 p.m. – 2:20 p.m.